inEmmetable/Honest-Work/content/what-to-change/finance.md

 answer = "The Financial Times’ [Moral Money](https://www.ft.com/moral-money) newsletter is a good resource for the latest updates on sustainable investing.
 For shareholder voting, [Majority Action](https://www.majorityaction.us/) sets out the key issues to look out for and how the largest asset managers vote on relevant shareholder proposals.\n\nThere are a number of relevant initiatives investors in this space can join.
 For asset owners, the [Net Zero Asset Owner Alliance](https://www.unepfi.org/net-zero-alliance/) have pledged to decarbonise their portfolios by 2050.
 [ClimateAction100+](http://www.climateaction100.org/) is a collection of hundreds of investors engaging the world’s most polluting companies to change their practices.
 Investors can also support needed policy change such as the [EU taxonomy](https://ec.europa.eu/info/business-economy-euro/banking-and-finance/sustainable-finance/eu-taxonomy-sustainable-activities_en), which requires investors to disclose the sustainability of their portfolios." question = "More information"
 [[sections.faq]]
 answer = "* Is your firm invested in fossil fuel companies?
-How is your firm ensuring that these develop and implement a plan to decarbonise?\n* How does your firm vote on ESG shareholder proposals?
+How is your firm ensuring that these companies develop and implement a plan to decarbonise?\n* How does your firm vote on ESG shareholder proposals?
 How does it vote on board elections and compensation proposals at companies with problematic practices?" question = "Questions for your company"

 +++